 If you have an eCommerce store or collect user information, this is a must, but even in cases where you have a normal blog, it is good to have SSL enabled.

-Google mentioned many times that, for now, having an SSL website gives you a small comparative advantage, but this is something that will certainly gain more importance in the coming months or years.
+Google has mentioned many times that, for now, having an SSL website gives you a small comparative advantage, but this will certainly become more important in the coming months or years.

 When migrating from HTTP to HTTPS, make sure that: